Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

-The blue line instead is the branch of modes that in the large finite system $L_y=120\xi$ have the largest instability rates at each $K$, and that are expected to remain dynamically unstable also in the infinite system.
+The most unstable modes fall instead on the blue line.
+These are modes that are expected to remain dynamically unstable also in the infinite system.
 The part of the spectrum at the edge of the Brillouin zone in which the branches at finite $Re(\omega)$ join at $Re(\omega)=0$ corresponds to the highest bubble visible in the imaginary part of the spectrum.
+Notice that this RI branch exits from the \textit{superradiant} red region; this means that positive-energy phononic propagating modes are involved.

-The fact that this branch remains dynamically unstable in the infinite system can be confirmed by a time-dependent simulation of the Bogoliubov problem.
-We performed a time evolution of the two-dimensional Bogoliubov equations \eqref{eq:bdg-problem} for $K=0$ and on a background composed by many \textit{lattice cells}, so to sample many Bloch momentum values together, and starting from a noisy configuration to seed instabilities.
-Regions of absorbing potential for the fluctuations are included near $\pm L_y/2$ to simulate an open system in the $y$ direction (and avoid SRI).
-The resulting time evolution of the density variations $\delta n=2Re(\Psi_v^*(U+V^*))$ is shown in Figure \ref{fig:bogo-ri-timedep}.
+The fact that this branch remains dynamically unstable in the infinite system can be confirmed by a time-dependent simulation of the fluctuations on top of the flowing configuration, that evolve according to the two-dimensional Bogoliubov equations \eqref{eq:bdg-problem}.
+Instead of working at fixed Bloch wavenumber, as we did for the diagonalizations, we take $K=0$ in \eqref{eq:bdg-problem} and we sample many Bloch wavenumber values by considering a background composed by many \textit{lattice cells}.
+We also start the evolution from a noisy configuration, so to seed instabilities.
+Absorbing regions for the fluctuations are included near $\pm L_y/2$ to simulate an open system in the $y$ direction and avoid SRIs.
+Snapshots of the resulting time evolution of the density variations $\delta n=2Re(\Psi_v^*(U+V^*))$ is shown in Figure \ref{fig:bogo-ri-timedep}; a full video is available online \cite{supmat}.

-One can see that the system continues to be dynamically unstable since a particular density perturbation is selected from the initial noise and grows (exponentially) in time.
-This has a part peaked around the vortices and, in a video of the evolution, can be seen to be composed by waves travelling along the quantized shear layer.
-Together with these localized excitations also waves propagating away from the shear layer are present; notice the striped pattern here that differs from the interference one in the second row of Figure \ref{fig:gpe-evolutions-vortices} since here waves propagating towards the shear layer are not present.
-The instability corresponds hence to a simultaneous creation of \textit{surface} waves with sound waves that radiate away, hence the name RI.
+One can see that the system is dynamically unstable from the fact that a particular density perturbation is selected from the initial noise and quickly grows in time.
+The exponential form of the growth of the different wavenumber components is visible in the last panel of Figure \ref{fig:bogo-ri-timedep}.
+The density perturbation has a component that is spatially peaked around the vortices, composed by waves travelling along the quantized shear layer.
+Together with these localized excitations, also waves propagating away from the shear layer are present, visible in the striped pattern in the bulk of the flowing regions.
+Note that this pattern differs from the interference pattern visible in the second row of Figure \ref{fig:gpe-evolutions-vortices}, since waves propagating towards the shear layer are not present here.
+This time-dependent simulation hence confirms what was expected from the analysis of the spectra, namely that the instability corresponds to a simultaneous creation of negative-energy surface waves and of positive-energy sound waves that radiate away, hence the name RI.